wiebket/wiebket.github.io/_pages/projects.md

 ## [Engineers Without Borders South Africa](../projects/2019_ewbsa.markdown)

-<a href="https://www.ewbsa.org" target="_blank">Engineers Without Borders South Africa</a> (EWB-SA) is a non-profit organisation established in 2013 with a mission to empower engineers to empower communities.
+Engineers Without Borders South Africa (EWB-SA) is a non-profit organisation established in 2013 with a mission to empower engineers to empower communities.
 Since its establishment, EWB-SA has been focused on delivering programmes for youth leadership and engineering education, as well as social impact projects through our national chapter network.
-In 2018 EWB-SA established a unique partnership with EWB-UK and EWB-USA to collaborate on expanding the <a href="https://www.ewb-uk.org/the-work/design-challenges/engineering-for-people-design-challenge/" target="_blank">Engineering for People Design Challenge</a> to an international audience while delivering a first-of-its-kind engineering education curriculum transformation programme to South African universities.
+Over the last decade EWB-SA has impacted hundreds of engineering students in South Africa, and has made significant contributions to engineering curriculum transformation.

 ---